 Submit your content to community sites

-Share your expertise on Linkedin Groups pertinent to your industry or Reddit (relevant subreddit’s only), Inbound.org and BizSugar.
+Share your expertise on Linkedin or Reddit (relevant subreddit’s only), Inbound.org and BizSugar.
 StartupNation is completely free and started by entrepreneurs.
 Small Business Bonfire also includes a community full of news and resources.
 Take 10 minutes to identify the best communities for you and your business.
 You can go to resources such as Feedly or Alltop to find the best communities for you.
 Respond to a couple existing questions and share one of your blog posts.
 It should go without saying that you should give more than you take when joining a community.

 Review products you use and love